-The seller of a CPA practice should not notify clients of a potential sale until after the sale is
+The seller of a CPA practice should not notify clients of a potential sale until after the sale is journalofaccountancy.com July 2016 | 25

 PRACTICE MANAGEMENT

 About the author

 Harry L. Olson is president of Accounting Broker Acquisition Group Inc. (accountingbroker. com). fully closed and funded.
 The purchaser should not meet with any of the firm's clients until then.